Chronic Wasting Disease (CWD)

 - The daily bag limit shall be two deer per day

-- Earn-A-Buck is in effect, meaning at least one antlerless deer must be taken on private lands before the second antlered deer of the license year may be taken on private lands
+- With the exception of Shenandoah County, Earn-A-Buck is in effect, meaning at least one antlerless deer must be taken on private lands before the second antlered deer of the license year may be taken on private lands

 - Both the early and late muzzleloading seasons on private lands in Shenandoah County will be full season either sex